 Professor Lore is the Director of Trial Advocacy.
 He trains law students and attorneys throughout the country and internationally.
-His trainings have included statewide trainings of attorneys in Florida, New Jersey, California, and New York and numerous other regional and national trainings for both public interest attorneys and attorneys in private practice.
+His trainings have included statewide, regional and national trainings for both public interest attorneys and attorneys in private practice.
 He has also trained judges, lawyers, social service agency workers, law enforcement personnel, and students in countries such as Kenya, Ireland, Nigeria, Tanzania, Singapore, Japan, and China.
 Professor Lore has been a faculty member for the National Institute for Trial Advocacy (NITA) since 2004 and has taught as both a Team Leader and Program Director.
 He also was a faculty member at NITA's 40th Anniversary National Session and received NITA's 2011 Volunteer of the Year Award.
 He currently is a faculty member of the Kessler-Eidson Trial Techniques Program at Emory Law School and has previously taught trial advocacy at Northwestern University School of Law.
 In May 2019, Professor Lore was a Visiting Professor at Jilin University in Changchun, China.
 Professor Lore also provides training to advocacy instructors and consults with law schools, universities, and government agencies, to create effective teaching programs.

 In 2011, Professor Lore created and now directs the Center for Public Interest Training at the Law School which provides free training for public interest lawyers.
-Professor Lore's commitment to teaching was recognized by Rutgers when he was awarded the 2012 Chancellor's Award for Civic Engagement, the 2013 Chancellor's Award for Teaching Excellence, and 2014, 2019, 2020, and 2021 Lawyering Professor of the Year, 2015 Professor of the Year, and 2016 Professor of the Year.
+Professor Lore's commitment to teaching was recognized by Rutgers when he was awarded the 2012 Chancellor's Award for Civic Engagement, the 2013 Chancellor's Award for Teaching Excellence, and 2014, 2019, 2020, and 2021 Lawyering Professor of the Year.
+Professor Lore was also Professor of the Year in 2015, 2016, 2017, and Co-Professor of the Year in 2018.

 Professor Lore came to Rutgers in 2006 to become the founding co-director of the Children's Justice Clinic, the first Rutgers Law clinic to focus on children.
 As part of the clinic, third-year law students receive academic credit for representing children in southern New Jersey facing juvenile delinquency matters.
 In addition to providing legal services, students also work with their clients to address the causes of delinquency problems in their home environment.